Preston Kilwien

-Preston Alexander Kilwien (born November 25, 1996) is an American soccer player who currently plays as a defender for South Georgia Tormenta in the USL League One.
+Preston Alexander Kilwien (born November 25, 1996) is an American professional soccer player who currently plays as a defender for USL League One side Texoma FC.

 Career

 Professional

 Following a 2-week trial, Kilwien signed a professional contract with New York Red Bulls II on March 8, 2019.
-He made his professional debut on April 13, 2019 in a 2–1 victory at Charlotte Independence.
+He made his professional debut on April 13, 2019, in a 2–1 victory at Charlotte Independence.
 Kilwien made 24 appearances, among the most of rookies on the team, and started 18 games as a central defender for NYRB II in 2019.
 His 1,673 total minutes ranked ninth on the team.
 The club announced on Dec.
 4, 2019 it exercised the option on Kilwien's contract.

 In April 2020 he represented New York Red Bulls II in the United Soccer League's USL eCup: Rocket League Edition.
 On August 13, 2020, he scored his first professional goal in a 2–1 loss to Loudoun United at Red Bull Arena.
 In 2020, his second year with the team, he played in 12 matches in a pandemic-shortened season and was third on the team in minutes played.

 He was released by Red Bulls II on November 30, 2020.

 On January 21, 2021, Kilwien signed with USL Championship club Pittsburgh Riverhounds.
 He started 22 of his 30 appearances during the team's regular season he was fifth on the team with 941 total passes, fourth in clearances and fifth in interceptions.
-On June 2, 2021 he was named Man of the Match by USLChampionship.com following the team's 3-2 victory at Loudoun United.
-Following the conclusion of the regular season, Kilwien finished tied for runner-up as team’s Defender of the Year in a fan vote by the team’s Steel Army supporters group.
+On June 2, 2021, he was named Man of the Match by USLChampionship.com following the team's 3–2 victory at Loudoun United.
+Following the conclusion of the regular season, Kilwien finished tied for runner-up as team's Defender of the Year in a fan vote by the team's Steel Army supporters group.

 On December 31, 2021, Kilwien signed with USL Championship club Charleston Battery.
 In 2022, he finished fourth on the team in starts with 24, fifth in appearances with 28 and played the fourth-most minutes with 2,103.
-Kilwien earned the captain’s armband on six occasions.
+Kilwien earned the captain's armband on six occasions.
 He registered a team-high 20 blocks and was second in total passes with 1,182 and clearances with 71.
 Following the 2022 season, Kilwien was released by Charleston.